x3bla/AlphaDelta/README.md

 opID is to let the bot know who's able to do admin commands from discord chat, such as !unload or !reload the cogs

-Token represents which bot is being run
+Token represents which bot is being ran

+log_channel is for keeping track of which channel in which guild (discord server) is being used for logging (if enabled)